 Note that a court can also consider a child's preference, but only if the court finds the child is of sufficient age and maturity.
 As a general rule, the older the child, the more weight a judge will give to that child's wishes.

 In addressing the various aspects of custody, Alabama law favors joint legal custody as the preferred outcome.
 That's because it usually leads to children having frequent and continuing contact with their parents and enables parents to share the rights and responsibilities of raising their children.
 (Ala.
 Code § 30-3-150.)

 The court must consider the potential for joint legal custody in every case and can award it even if the parents don't consent to it.
 (Ala.
 Code § 30-3-152 (b).)
 If both parents request joint custody, the law presumes that this would be in the child's best interest.
 (Ala.
 Code § 30-3-152 (c).)
 In that case, the court must order it, unless the judge makes specific findings as to why joint custody isn't best for the children.
 If the court doesn't believe joint custody would be appropriate, it will create a custody plan that is in the children's best interest.

 Regarding physical custody, one of the factors a judge will consider is how far the parents live from each other.
 (Ala.
 Code § 30-3-152 (a)(5).)
 If it's a substantial distance, the judge may conclude that joint physical custody might not be beneficial to the child.
 You might see this in situations where moving back and forth between residences could negatively impact the child's education, or interfere with social activities, such as music lessons or sports.

-In Alabama, there is a specific provision in the custody law that states that if the wife has abandoned the husband, the husband will have custody of the child after the child reaches the age of seven.
-The law conditions the custody decision on a judge finding that the husband is a "suitable person" to have custody.
+A provision in Alabama's custody law that states that if the wife has abandoned the husband, the husband will have custody of the child after the child reaches the age of seven, as long as he's suitable for that role.
 (Ala.
-Code § 30-3-1.)
+Code § 30-3-1 (2022).)